gazpachu/joanmira/pages/blog/2018-02-05---migrate-from-ghostjs-to-gatsbyjs/index.md

 After installing GatsbyJS and exploring a bit how it works, I started researching how could I transfer all my blog posts and static pages into Gatsby's folder structure, with the posts as markdown files and the images stored in subfolders.
 Luckily enough, there was a kind soul that [built a module](https://github.com/InsidersByte/ghost-to-gatsby) to do exactly that.

 The module takes the export file from Ghost and automatically creates the folders for the posts renamed with the post date and the post slug.
-It then places inside the post in markdown format and downloads the images into an `images` folder.
+It is then placed inside the post in markdown format and downloads the images into an `images` folder.
 Unfortunately, the module didn't fully download all the images nor produced all the markdown files, but still, I got a lot of the work done for free!

 ### Finding a starter package